eduardpeters/json-frontend/README.md

 ## Usage

 Clone the repository and `cd` into its directory.
 Run `npm install` (if you don't have Node and NPM installed, you will want to do that beforehand) to have all dependencies installed.

+The frontend requires a `.env` file with the following contents to pair with the backend project:
+- REACT_APP_BASE_URL="http://localhost:3001/"

 Aftewards running `npm start` will start the project.

 ## Background and functionalities